-In order to become Metro 2050 Amendment Type The area must meet the following criteria And pursue the following amendment process Frequent Transit Required for reclassification to any FTDA types: Туре 3 Development Area (FTDA) - All Located within a Major Transit Growth Corridor. or (applies to Corridor FTDAs and Station Area FTDAs) Policies supportive of, street, sidewalk and cycling network connectivity.
+Centre Type Required Criteria for a new Urban Centre or Urban Centre reclassification Metro 2050 Amendment Type n order to become The area must meet the following criteria And pursue the following amendment process requent Transit Required for reclassification to any FTDA types: Туре 3 evelopment Area TDA) - All Located within a Major Transit Growth Corridor. or applies to Corridor TDAs and Station Area TDAs) Policies supportive of, street, sidewalk and cycling network connectivity.
 Policies supportive of managed parking supply.
 Not in an area with known and unmitigated natural hazards.
 Official Community Plan (OCP) Land Use Map and policies supportive of infill and intensified residential and/or employment growth.
 Regional Context Statement Update Corridor FTDA Meets the above criteria for FTDAs, and: Type 3 or Located within a Major Transit Growth Corridor (on Map 5).
 Located up to 800m from the corridor centreline.
 Regional Context Statement Update Linear shaped Station Area FTDA Meets the above criteria for FTDAs, and: Туре 3 Located within a Major Transit Growth Corridor. or Located up to 1,200m from a station on the Major Transit Network or RapidBus station.
 Regional Context Statement Update May be nodal shaped.
-Urban Centre - All Required for reclassification to any Urban Centre type: (applies to all Urban Located on the Major Transit Network.
+Urban Centre - All Required for reclassification to any Urban Centre type: applies to all Urban Located on the Major Transit Network.
 Not in a known unmitigated natural hazard area.
-Centre types) OCP Land Use Map and policies supportive of infill and intensified residential and employment growth.
+Centre types) OCP Land Use Map and policies supportive of infill and intensified residentia al and employment growth.
 Municipal Town Centre Meets the above criteria for Urban Centre, and: Туре 3 Formerly a Frequent Transit Development Area.
 Evidence that the area is a primary hub of activity within a member jurisdiction.
 Minimum density of 60 Jobs + People / hectare.
 Minimum area of 40 hectares.
 High Growth Municipal Meets the above criteria for Urban Centre, and: Туре 3 Town Centre Existing rapid rail transit service High Regional Accessibility Not in a known unmitigated natural hazard area.
 Minimum 100 Jobs + People / hectare.
 Formerly a Municipal Town Centre or FTDA.
 Minimum area of 40 hectares.